CCAD conducts ceremony using virtual technology platform that reaches thousands

 |0

-This work, CCAD conducts ceremony using virtual technology platform that reaches thousands [Image 4 of 4], by Ervey Martinez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, CCAD conducts ceremony using virtual technology platform that reaches thousands, by Kathleen Pettaway-Clarke, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT